xyb3rt/iptckwed/README.md

     # make install

 Please note, that the latter one requires root privileges.
-By default, sxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/sxiv".
+By default, iptckwed is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/iptckwed".

-You can install sxiv into a directory of your choice by changing the second command to:
+You can install iptckwed into a directory of your choice by changing the second command to:

     # make PREFIX="/your/dir" install